 Many seasoned Yosemite visitors insist that the best time to see the park is in winter.
 Rates drop considerably at park lodgings.
 Crowds are nonexistent.
 Think you’ll miss out on Yosemite’s scenic beauty by visiting in the colder months of the year?
 Just take a look at some of Ansel Adams’s photographs and you’ll see that Yosemite in winter is incredibly beautiful.

 No experience is required; snowshoeing is as easy as walking, and rentals cost only a few bucks an hour.
 Rent a pair of snowshoes at Half Dome Village (formerly Curry Village) or Yosemite Ski and Snowboard Area Ski Area.
-Beginners can snowshoe amid the giant sequoia trees at the Merced Grove, Tuolumne Grove, or Mariposa Grove (Note: Mariposa Grove is closed for a restoration project until spring 2018).
+Beginners can snowshoe amid the giant sequoia trees at the Merced Grove, Tuolumne Grove, or Mariposa Grove.
 More experienced snowshoers can head out from Yosemite Ski and Snowboard Area to Dewey Point, a seven-mile round-trip, or follow one of several other marked snowshoe/cross-country ski trails from Yosemite Ski and Snowboard Area or Crane Flat.
 If you don’t want to set out on your own, join a ranger-guided snowshoe walk.

 Sledding and Ice Skating